Ngoc-Cac/kfc-reviews-with-bigdata/README.md

 # Sentiment Analysis on KFC reviews from Google Maps
 This is a group project on Sentiment Analysis using Big Data framework Apache Hadoop and Apache Spark.
-For ease of deployment, we opt for a multi-container Docker application to install the necessary service: Hadoop, Spark, Python and Jupyter.\
+For ease of deployment, we opt for a multi-container Docker application to install the necessary services: Hadoop, Spark, Python and Jupyter.\
-The project aims to develop a classification model on general comments about the chain KFC.
-In order to train the model, we crawled reviews from KFC locations within Hồ Chí Minh city on Google Maps.
+The project aims to develop a classification model on general comments about the KFC fast-food chain.
+In order to train the model, we crawled reviews from multiple KFC locations within Hồ Chí Minh city on Google Maps.

 #### Table of Contents